Expectations for Latin 124

 - Nominative for subject, predicate nominative, and predicate adjective.

-- Accusative as Direct Object and as object of prepositions.
+- Accusative Direct Object and as object of prepositions.

-- Ablative of means/instrument, personal agent, separation, and object of prepositions.
+- Ablative of personal agent and object of prepositions.

 - Vocative for direct address.